-Diagnose abnormalities in the breast, especially in women with dense breast tissue or a gene mutation that increases the risk of breast cancer Breast cancer gene mutation Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+To diagnose abnormalities in the breast, especially in women with dense breast tissue or a gene mutation that increases the risk of breast cancer Breast cancer gene mutation Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more (a BRCA gene)

-After breast cancer is diagnosed, determine the size and number of the tumors, especially in women with dense breast tissue
+After breast cancer is diagnosed, to determine the size and number of the tumors, especially in women with dense breast tissue

-Identify abnormal lymph nodes and thus help stage breast cancer
+To identify abnormal lymph nodes and thus help stage breast cancer

 This information can help doctors plan surgery or other treatments for breast cancer.